 Brigham Young University was founded by The Church of Jesus Christ of Latter-day Saints and educates over 30,000 undergraduate students, with a 50/50 female to male ratio.
 A vast 66% of students have served missions (21,867), and members of the Church see a large reduction in the cost of their tuition.

-Comprising 64 credit hours, the entrepreneurial management program admits just 45 students with each intake.
+Comprising 64 credit hours, the entrepreneurial management bachelor’s program admits just 45 students with each intake.
 The curriculum kicks off with the Startup Bootcamp, which will impart you with the basic skills needed to get a new venture off the ground by identifying opportunities and generating ideas.

-This program offers a great deal of choice, with a broad list of courses to choose from.
-These cover the majors skills and knowledge areas you’ll need to succeed as an entrepreneur, including accounting, business analysis, communication, technology, and more.
-For a full list of available courses, click here.
+This top entrepreneurship program offers a great deal of choice, with a broad list of courses to choose from.
+These cover the majors skills and knowledge areas you’ll need to succeed as a business leader, including:

 Undergraduate tuition at Brigham Young University is variable depending upon the number of credit hours that make up your program, plus other criteria.
 For a full breakdown of tuition, check out the website.
 What’s more, the Class Fees page contains a detailed breakdown of fines and fees that may apply.